Article 1 – Scope and validity

 6.2 The client’s responsibilities

-The client is solely responsible for any and all destruction, damage or harm caused by either the client or a person under the client’s responsibility, and must consequently reimburse the repair and replacement costs.
+The client is solely responsible for any and all damage or harm caused by either the client or a person or his accompanying pets under the client’s responsibility, and must consequently reimburse the repair and replacement costs.
 The client is obliged to keep peace and order.
 They shall undertake to indemnify the hotel operator in full against all claims under civil or public law that are made against the hotel operator by authorities or third parties (including event participants, guests or the client’s employees and contractors) as a result of their event, or else pay for any corresponding losses in their entirety.

 Article 7 – Data protection